 1. Provide the ERP.
 The ERP shall include the applicant's expected response to violations to compel compliance with an ordinance or regulatory mechanism implemented by the applicant in the SWMP (e.g., written notices, citations, and fines).
-The ERP shall contain a method for tracking instances of non-compliance, including, as appropriate, the entity responsible for violating the applicant's ordinance or regulatory mechanism, the date and location of the violation, a description of the enforcement response used, a schedule for returning to compliance, and the date the violation was resolved.
+The ERP shall contain a method for tracking instances of non-compliance, including, as appropriate, the entity responsible for violating the applicant's ordinance or regulatory mechanism, the date and location of the violation, a description of the violation, a description of the violation, a description of the violation was resolved.
 The applicant may keep an electronic file or hard copy file of the enforcement tracking.
 For best results please upload one document at a time.